 Instructional Methods: Teachers will use various instructional methods to promote engagement, describe instructional intent explicitly, and implement rigor.
-Focused lessons will include direct appropriate modeling, demonstration, development of metacognitive awareness, and teacher think-alouds, among other methods, and they will be conducted in whole-group or small-group settings as student needs dictate.
-Guided instruction may be done with large groups or small needs-based groups during workshop time or to allow for content-area learning blocks differentiation instruction.
+Focused will include direct appropriate lessons instruction, modeling, demonstration, development of metacognitive awareness, and teacher think-alouds, among other methods, and they will be conducted in whole-group or small-group settings as student needs dictate.
+Guided instruction may be done with large groups or small needs-based groups during workshop time or during content-area learning blocks to allow for differentiation of instruction.
 At times, collaborative learning will be used to provide opportunities for students to learn from peers, to discuss or debate ideas and information, or to participate in collaborative, inquiry-based learning of curricular content.
 Finally, students will be assigned independent work to practice applying skills or knowledge that has been previously learned; to extend individual learning through the application of knowledge and skills to novel situations; or, to promote the development of higher-order thinking skills.